aifatelescope/datared/book/intro.md

 2) **Extracting the information of interest**
- * For example: object detection and photometry, extraction of a spectrum, production of a color image...
+ * For example: object detection and photometry, creating a light curve, extraction of a spectrum, production of a color image...

 :::{note}
 The name "reduction" is somewhat misleading.
 It won't give you back disk space, on the contrary!